scverse/scanpy/docs/installation.md

 - `brew install igraph`

-- If python-igraph still fails to install, see the question on [compiling igraph].
+- If igraph still fails to install, see the question on [compiling igraph].
   Alternatively consider installing gcc via `brew install gcc --without-multilib` and exporting the required variables: